nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

  - `domain`: is the top level URL to put JupyterLab and future services under such a monitoring.
 For example `qhub.dev` would be the domain for JupyterHub to be exposed under.
-Note that this domain does not have to have `jupyter` in it.

 ## Certificate